theyashjaiswal/theyashjaiswal/README.md

 - 👋 Hi, I’m @theyashjaiswal
-- 👀 I’m interested in Fullstack Web development.
+- 👨🏻‍💻 I’m a Fullstack Web developer.

 <!---
 theyashjaiswal/theyashjaiswal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.